Huhngoku/ADVOCATE/doc/AnalysisResult.md

 A leak on a cond has the following form:
 ```
 Leak on conditional variable:
-	conditional: /home/erik/Uni/HiWi/ADVOCATE/examples/constructed/constructed.go:1100@44
+	cond: /home/erik/Uni/HiWi/ADVOCATE/examples/constructed/constructed.go:1100@44

 ```
-conditional contains the tID of the conditional variable that is leaking.\
+cond contains the tID of the conditional variable that is leaking.\
 The second line is empty.